chrismo/talks/productivity/productivity.md

 .center[<img src="10x.programmer.png"/>]

 ???

+If you don't know, a 10x developer is a developer who is an order of magnitude more productive than an average developer.
+Its existence has sparked many debates over the years.

 The idea of a 10x developer can at least be traced back to a 1996 book by Steve McConnell called Rapid Development and possibly the 1st edition in 1993 of his